 Last Saturday, Brian’s latest search for musical accessories brought us to Guitar Center in Falls Church.
 When what to our wondering eyes should appear, but a beautiful Vietnamese gateway, like a bright, shining Emerald City at the end of a long yellow brick road.
 (Yes, driving out to Seven Corners really is that much of an ordeal, and this place really is like a small city).

 It was the Eden Center, which bills itself as “Northern Virginia's premier Asian center” and boasts approximately 120 stores.
 To the seasoned Asian-market veteran, this place may have many faults, but I thought it was amazing.
 Our visit to Cho Saigon was my first time in a Vietnamese market (or any Asian market for that matter, unless street vendors in NYC Chinatown count, and I don’t think they do if all you’re buying is knockoff purses and cheap scarves).
 I was like a little kid in a candy store and couldn’t take it all in fast enough.
 There were all kinds of grocery items that I had never encountered before.
 (And an entire pig hanging behind the meat counter.)
 I couldn’t read most of the packaging, and our ingredients list was somewhat formidable for a couple of first-timers at the end of a long day of errand-running, but the sales people were able to point us in the right direction(s).
+On a side note, I am really appreciating my new phone’s ability to pull up recipes when I am at the grocery store and decide to make something on a whim.
+I never could have recalled mung bean sprouts, preserved cabbage, tamarind paste, and palm sugar (among other ingredients) without it!

 While we were there we picked up an inexpensive wok and chopsticks (not Thai, I realize, but this wasn’t a Thai market either).
 We finally got home after a couple more grocery-store stops.
 (Is it ridiculous that it takes 2 or 3 different stores to find all of our groceries, even when we’re not making Pad Thai?)
 I was still on a bit of a high from the market experience and, of course, couldn’t wait to start cooking!